Need to stop thinking negatively about yourself? Want to know how to stop bad thoughts in your head?

 What Are Negative Thinking Patterns?

 Negative thinking patterns are those that your mind falls back to in times of stress, worry, fear, or even excitement.
+According to Verywell Mind, understanding your negative thought patterns is the first step in learning how to challenge and change them for a healthier mindset.

 They’re not all bad, either.
 It wouldn’t be advantageous if your brain failed to alert you of danger, or if you didn’t weigh risks versus benefits for activities you planned to engage in.